 2014: Expeditionary Learning’s network comprises 165 schools in 33 states, serving 4000 teachers and 53,000 students.

-2014: Expeditionary Learning’s open-source Grades 3-8 English Language Arts curriculum is downloaded 1.8 million times and receives the highest ratings by EQuiP (Educators Evaluating the Quality of Instructional Products) and the State of Connecticut.
+2014: Expeditionary Learning’s open-source Grades 3-8 English Language Arts curriculum is downloaded more than 2 million times and receives the highest ratings by EQuiP (Educators Evaluating the Quality of Instructional Products) and the State of Connecticut.

 2014: Expeditionary Learning makes its signature practices available through the release of its book Leaders of Their Own Learning: Transforming Schools Through Student-Engaged Assessment.
 Twenty-seven teachers contributed to the book, which includes case studies and classroom videos of the practices in action.

 2014: Three Expeditionary Learning teachers are named Teachers of the Year and celebrated at the White House by President Obama.

 2013: In a statistically significant study, Mathematica Policy Research finds that Expeditionary Learning middle school students gain an extra 10 months of learning growth in math and seven months of extra learning growth in reading after three years.

 2013: Expeditionary Learning is awarded a $12 million Investing in Innovation grant from the federal government to demonstrate a model of professional learning for teachers that is scalable across the country.

 2013: New York City recommends Expeditionary Learning’s English Language Arts curriculum for selection by principals across the city in Grades 3-8.